 Cabin configurations include quad-quad, twin-quad or twin-twin bedding to suit the dynamics of different groups.

 Activities: All P&O Cruises ships have the P&O Edge Adventure Park, which features 20 activities using different parts of the ships, such as a rock climbing wall on the funnel and a 'Titanic Moment' on the bow.
 A kids adventure program is also available for children from ages 8 to 12.

 Lego has partnered with P&O Cruises to produce giant murals in the Turtle Cove and Shark Shack clubs on all three ships to cater for everything Lego.
 They include specially designed tables and walls, which allow kids to turn every surface into an opportunity to create.

 Teenagers in the HQ and HQ+ clubs can also try their hand at directing movies with a film-making program based on the animation technology behind 'Wallace and Gromit'.
 The program allows kids to design puppets and create a story, script and voiceover before filming it all to produce the movie.

 For the real nippers, Turtle Cove youth centre features Sleepyhead Story Time with guest readings by local and international authors.

 Carnival Cruise Line

 This US-based cruise line has made a concerted effort to add Australian features to Carnival Spirit and Carnival Legend to attract families.
-The thrilling centrepiece of both ships is Green Thunder, billed as the steepest and fastest waterslide at sea.
+The thrilling centrepiece of both these ships is Green Thunder, billed as the steepest and fastest waterslide at sea.